-Since many students have studied some of the core subjects in previous degree programs or have work experience in these fields, we offer students the opportunity to submit credentials and/or sit for an exam to waive certain core courses.
-Successfully waiving a course means that you have satisfied the requirement and can utilize that course unit for an elective course.
-The online Wharton Waiver Guide provides a summary of the core classes that offer a waiver or placement option, and instructions on how to do so.
-It is important to note that you may only opt to submit credentials and/or take waiver exams in the summer prior to starting the MBA Program.

-PLACEMENTS & SUBSTITUTIONS

-Students who are able to demonstrate some knowledge of a core subject but not sufficiently enough to waive the requirement entirely, may be placed into an accelerated course or granted a substitution.
-A substitution is an upper level elective course designated by the department that these students can take in lieu of the core course to satisfy the requirement.

-UNDERSTAND YOUR CHOICES

-In the following pages, we provide course descriptions and guidance on the intended audience for each of these courses.
+WAIVERS Since many students have studied some of the core subjects in previous degree programs or have work experience in these fields, we offer students the opportunity to submit credentials and/or sit for an exam to waive certain core courses.
+Successfully waiving a course means that you have satisfied the requirement and can utilize that course unit towards an elective course.
+The online Core Requirement Evaluation Process site provides a summary of the core classes that offer a waiver, placement and/or substitution options, and instructions on how to do so.
+It is important to note that you may only opt to submit credentials and/or take waiver/placement/substitution exams in the summer prior to starting the MBA Program.
+Requests to waive/place into/substitute core requirements after the summer deadlines will not be met.
+PLACEMENTS & SUBSTITUTIONS Students who are able to demonstrate knowledge of a core subject but not sufficiently enough to waive the requirement entirely, may be placed into an accelerated course or granted a substitution.
+A substitution is an upper-level elective course designated by the department that these students can take in lieu of the core course to satisfy the requirement.
+UNDERSTAND YOUR CHOICES In the following pages, we provide course descriptions and guidance on the intended audience for each of these courses.
 Keep in mind, there are no incorrect choices!